 Nancy Hardin Rogers

-Since joining the Moritz faculty, she has served as Ohio Attorney General, Dean of the Moritz College of Law, Vice Provost for Academic Administration of The Ohio State University, Visiting Professor of Law at Harvard Law School, and Associate Dean for Academic Affairs for Moritz.
+Nancy Rogers is a Professor Emeritus and Director of the Law and Leadership Program at the Ohio State University Moritz College of Law.
+She also serves on the executive committee of the College’s Divided Community Project.
+Since she first joined the Moritz faculty, she has served as Ohio Attorney General, Dean of the Moritz College of Law, Vice Provost for Academic Administration of The Ohio State University, Visiting Professor of Law at Harvard Law School, and Associate Dean for Academic Affairs for Moritz.
 Prior to joining the faculty, she was a law clerk for U.S. District Judge Thomas D. Lambros in Cleveland and practiced in the Glenville-area office of the Cleveland Legal Aid Society.
+She is a graduate of the University of Kansas and Yale Law School.